Angels Crying

-"Angels Crying" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type, released in 1998 as the first single from his third album, Last Man Standing (1998).
-It features vocals by singer Nana Hedin and percussion by Ahmadu Jah.
-The song was a hit in several countries, peaking at number two in Denmark, Finland, Norway and Sweden.
-On the Eurochart Hot 100, it reached number 44 in August 1998.
+"Angels Crying" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type, released in 1998 by Stockholm Records as the first single from the musician's third album, Last Man Standing (1998).
+The song was co-written by E-Type, and features vocals by singer Nana Hedin and percussion by Ahmadu Jah.
+It was a hit in several countries, peaking at number two in Denmark, Finland, Norway and Sweden.
+On the Eurochart Hot 100, the song reached number 44 in August 1998.
+The accompanying music video for "Angels Crying" is very similar to the 1980 film Friday the 13th.

 Music video

-The accompanying music video for "Angels Crying" was very similar to the 1980 film, Friday the 13th.
-It was later published on E-Type's official YouTube channel in April 2016 and had generated more than 7,2 million views as of September 2021.
+Synopsis

 The video starts with a group of Swedish campers exiting out of a brown and white colored station wagon estate vehicle.
 In the kitchen, a blond haired Swedish guy with a white bucket hat on licking peanut butter from a jar with his finger, which a blonde haired Swedish woman grabs away from him.
 The blond haired Swedish man with a white bucket hat on gets slightly upset and exits the house, later to be seen stone skipping on a nearby body of water.
 A brown haired Swedish man with a mustache and goatee walks into the kitchen with groceries in his hands, with one of the two Swedish woman glancing at him after walking pass her from behind.
 A group of other Swedish people are seen helping a wavy blond haired Swedish man axing wood from a tree.
 The blond haired Swedish man with a white bucket hat on hears something and walks off into the forest area, where he sees something, presumably a spiritual being, and is frightened.
 Now at nighttime, the other group of fellow Swedes are inside the red wooden camp building roasting marshmallows from a fire using fire wood they've axed from earlier.
 A blond haired Swedish man asks the rest of the group to join him for a game of Monopoly, where a couple, consisting of a brown haired Swedish woman seducing a brown haired Swedish man with a moustache and goatee to go to another room for intimate privacy whilst on the lower bunk bed.